 The Florida Historical Quarterly has published an article by Taketheminfamilies researcher Miranda (Randy) W. Burnett on the history of the enslaved people of Casa Bianca Plantation.
-This peer reviewed publication is the “journal of record for Florida history”, and will provide access to this new research by a wide range of scholars.
+This peer reviewed publication is the “journal of record for Florida history”, and will provide access to this new research to a wide range of scholars.

 ABSTRACTS FOR VOLUME 98, NO. 2